 A Contest to Demonstrate Knowledge of Math Through Competition and Celebration

-APU is hosting the 2nd annual Los Angeles County Math Field Day.
-The University Libraries' Educational Programming department, the Center for Research in Science (CRIS), and the Department of Mathematics and Physics are partnering to host the event for the Los Angeles County Office of Education.
+APU is hosting the annual Los Angeles County Math Field Day & STEM Festival for the 2nd time in 2018.
+The University Libraries' Educational Programming department and the Center for Research in Science (CRIS) are partnering to host the event for the Los Angeles County Office of Education.

 LACOE’s Math Field Day is designed as an enrichment activity to promote mathematical reasoning, teamwork and a balanced mathematics curriculum for all students in upper elementary and middle school.
 Participation allows students in grades 4-8 attending traditional or charter schools in Los Angeles County to demonstrate their math knowledge through competition in the following elements: computational and procedural skill, conceptual understanding and problem-solving.
 It is open to 4-person teams from schools in Los Angeles County.